acidAnn/claire/README.md

 ## License
 Since wikiHow articles are released under a [Attribution-NonCommerical-Share Alike 3.0 Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/3.0/) (CC BY-NC-SA 3.0, see [wikiHow](https://www.wikihow.com/wikiHow:Creative-Commons) for more information), CLAIRE is also made available under CC BY-NC-SA 3.0.

+## Contact
+If you have questions concerning the dataset, you can write a mail to rothml@ims.uni-stuttgart.de.